Subject-Xi/RetroHell/README.md

 and a couple different weapons, will add more if I get it to work.
 This readme will continue to grow as I add content.

-enemies
+enemies,
-weapons
+weapons,
-charge meter
+charge meter,
-hit box
+hit box,
-special abilities
+special abilities,
-a crystal (money) system for upgrades different movement control options
+a crystal (money) system for upgrades, different movement control options
 -Mouse and Keyboard
 -WASD and Keyboard